 How Much will the Project Cost?The estimated cost to construct Phases 1, 2, and 3 is $60 million in actual year-of-expenditure figures.
 In addition to construction, other work, including right-of-way acquisition, utility relocation, and design, will bring the overall cost of the project to between $90 and $100 million.
 The costs will be shared between Montgomery County and the Federal Highway Administration (FHWA):

 What is the Current Schedule for the Project?

 The first phase, Section MGP, began in August 2013 and was completed in 2014.
 The second phase, Section MGL, began in 2014 and will last through early 2017.
-The third phase, Section MGN, is beginning in late 2017 and will end in 2020.
+The third phase, Section MGN, began in late 2017 and will end in 2020.